oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Congratulations on creating your first REST API of the lab !

 ### Make the reserveStock REST service available
 We've seen how simple it is to make a existing Java method REST enabled and how to use the framework to start up a server for us.
-The next step is to look at how we REST enable a Java mathod that needs to take parameters from the REST request to do it's processing.
+The next step is to look at how we REST enable a Java method that needs to take parameters from the REST request to do it's processing.

 In the com.oracle.labs.helidon.storefront.resources.StorefrontResource class locate the reserveStock method.